 This month I went to Greece for a customer of mine.
-I worked at Athens on Camel integration with Mainframe legacy stuff.
-Customer would like to use XML message format during the full Camel route process.
-His wish was to reuse some Camel routes as new service components.
-Fortunately, Camel framework meets all of this requirements out of the box.
-We will this in this simple sample how to do it.
+I worked at Athens on Camel integration with Mainframe legacy systems.
+The customer wanted to use XML message format throughout the entire Camel route process.
+Their primary goal was to reuse some Camel routes as new service components, allowing for greater flexibility and modularity in their integration architecture.

 Camel framework